Umishi/symple-discord-parrot/README.md

 # enjoy talking with your bots :)
 doll playing

-# Using TRPG online session or something is awesome ;)
+# Using in a TRPG online session or something is awesome ;)
 roll playing